unicode-org/message-format-wg/spec/README.md

 Updates to this specification will not change the syntactical meaning of any syntax defined in this specification.

-Updates to this specification will not assign any meaning to or change the syntactical requirements for any private-use annotation.

 Updates to this specification will not remove any functions defined in the default registry.

 Updates to this specification will not remove any options or option values